 "The Gay-Straight Alliance no longer exists (at Campolindo).
 People would throw stuff-water bottles and trash-at us.
-They'd laugh,' Zenoni remembered.
+They'd laugh," Zenoni remembered.

-It might surprise an older generation, but the students agreed that being labeled 'bi-sexual' is far dressing the issue," Roth said.
-"It's revolutionary."
+It might surprise an older generation, but the students agreed that being labeled 'bi-sexual' is far preferable to 'homosexual.'